Trading One Addiction for Another?

 - Buy a little notebook and carry it at all times.
 Use as many pieces of gum as you wish to calm cravings, but note how many you use and the time so that you know how many a day you are using.
 Be honest with yourself and don't cheat or forget—that is important.
 Most people use 15 to 20 lozenges or pieces of gum a day when they first give up smoking.
 You want to get a baseline and work down from there.

-- After two weeks take away just one lozenge a day and see how you do.
+- After two weeks, take away just one lozenge a day and see how you do.
 The idea is to use the nicotine replacement just enough to keep the withdrawal symptoms at bay, but not so much that the gum replaces cigarettes, so you should be feeling mild but manageable cravings.
 When these stop, withdraw one more lozenge or piece of gum from your daily allotment.
 Do this for as long as it takes but no longer than three months.
 Once you are down to five or so nicotine hits a day, you might want to put the lozenges or gum someplace inconvenient in your home—like in the attic or a closet or under a pile of books so that you really have to make an effort to get one—and of course keep track in your notebook.

 - If you are still using gum or lozenges three months after giving up cigarettes, you have probably substituted one addiction for another and are just not getting your nicotine hit from cigarettes (which is good) but are still hooked on nicotine which you are getting from gum or lozenges (not so good).
 Start with step one above and get yourself unhooked.
-If you can't do it alone, talk to your doctor or enlist a friend to supervise your tapering off period.
-Do not, under any circumstances smoke a cigarette.
-It is amazing how stubborn an addiction can be and it is equally amazing how having to be accountable to your doctor or a trusted friend will help you unload those last few nicotine quitting aids and become totally nicotine free.
+If you can't do it alone, talk to your doctor or enlist a friend to supervise your tapering-off period.
+Do not, under any circumstances, smoke a cigarette.
+It is amazing how stubborn an addiction can be, and it is equally amazing how having to be accountable to your doctor or a trusted friend will help you unload those last few nicotine quitting aids and become totally nicotine free.

-Kicking cigarettes is no small thing and, as many will tell you, getting hooked on nicotine replacement therapy is not nearly as bad as being hooked on cigarettes.
-(Plus you don't have to step outside in the rain and cold to chew a piece of gum after dinner.)
-But, and this is a big BUT: nicotine, even in the form of gum or lozenges is a poison, bad for your body, and highly addictive.
-Long term use can bring on serious health problems, and there are those who say there may be a link to gastric and mouth cancers, as well as dental problems.
-The bottom line is: nicotine gum and lozenges can be important aids to quitting cigarettes, but it is equally important to not let the aid become a new addiction.
+Kicking cigarettes is no small thing, and, as many will tell you, getting hooked on nicotine replacement therapy is not nearly as bad as being hooked on cigarettes.
+(Plus, you don't have to step outside in the rain and cold to chew a piece of gum after dinner.)
+But, and this is a big BUT: nicotine, even in the form of gum or lozenges, is a poison, bad for your body, and highly addictive.
+Long-term use can bring on serious health problems, and there are those who say there may be a link to gastric and mouth cancers, as well as dental problems.
+The bottom line is: nicotine gum and lozenges can be important aids to quitting cigarettes, but it is equally important not to let the aid become a new addiction.

 For More Information